ReactiveSets/toubkal/README.md

 #### Loops, Just-In-Time Code Generation

-XS data events contain arrays of values which are typically processed in loops.
+Toubkal data events contain arrays of values which are typically processed in loops.
 In a traditional programming environement, one typically writes code that processes values in loops.
-With Connected Sets, architects do not write loops because these are absracted away as sets processed by pipelets.
+With Toubkal, architects do not write loops because these are absracted away as sets processed by pipelets.

 This greatly simplifies programming while removing the likelihood for common programming